blockprotocol/blockprotocol/rfcs/text/0355-graph-non-primitive-data-types.md

 ### Uniting value-spaces

 This kind of composition allows data types to be combined into "union" types which express an **or** relationship.
-Conceptually the value-spaces of the unioned Data Types are combined into a single value-space.
+Conceptually the value-spaces of the unioned data types are combined into a single value-space.

 **Example 1**

-`Text or Number` is a Data Type where the value is _either_ an instance of the `Text` Data Type **or** an instance of the `Number` Data Type.
+`Text or Number` is a data type where the value is _either_ an instance of the `Text` data type **or** an instance of the `Number` data type.

 Valid values include: `"Hello"`, `-1`, `0.5`, `2`, and so forth.

 **Example 2**

-`Positive Integer or Object` is a Data Type where the value is _either_ an instance of the `Positive Integer` Data Type **or** an instance of the `Object` Data Type.
+`Positive Integer or Object` is a data type where the value is _either_ an instance of the `Positive Integer` data type **or** an instance of the `Object` data type.

 Valid values include: `0`, `1`, `2`, `{ "foo": "bar" }`, and so forth.

 ### Collection of value-spaces

 This type of composition allows for data types to represent a collection of values.
-Conceptually the value-space of the Data Type is a list of values, where each value is an instance of one of the Data Types in the list.
+Conceptually the value-space of the data type is a list of values, where each value is an instance of one of the data types in the list.

 **Example 1**
-`Number List` is a Data Type which is a list of instances of `Number` Data Types
+`Number List` is a list data type with the `Number` data types' value-space.

 Valid values include: `[]`, `[1]`, `[1, 2]`, `[1, 2, 3]`, and so forth.

 ### Constraining and composing

-It is possible to apply these features of non-primitive Data Types in combination with each other to allow for the creation of more complex Data Types.
+It is possible to apply these features of non-primitive data types in combination with each other to allow for the creation of more complex data types.

 **Example 1**

-`Positive Integer List or Text` is a Data Type where the values are _either_ a list of instances of the `Number` Data Type **or** an instance of the `Text` Data Type
+`Positive Integer List or Text` is a data type where the values are _either_ a list of instances of the `Number` data type **or** an instance of the `Text` data type

 Valid values include: `[]`, `[1, 2]`, `[1, 2, 3]`, `"Hello"`, and so forth.

-> 💭 Note that all ways of creating _new_ Data Types involve using and further modifying at least one other Data Type.
-A nice consequence of this is that all Data Types are indirectly (or directly) related to top-level primitive Data Types.
+> 💭 Note that all ways of creating _new_ data types involve using and further modifying at least one other data type.
+A nice consequence of this is that all data types are indirectly (or directly) related to top-level primitive data types.

 # Reference-level explanation